-Service Type: Statutory Service

-Service Name: Support Coordination
+Service Type: Statutory Service Service Name: Support Coordination

-Provider Category:

-Agency

-Provider Type:

 Support Coordination Agencies

-Provider Qualifications

-License (specify):

-Certificate (specify):

 Support Coordination Agencies are qualified organizations as specified in Chapter 393.0663, Florida Statutes.
 Support Coordination Agency employees must meet the following minimum qualifications: have a bachelor's degree from an accredited college or university and two years of professional experience in developmental disabilities, special education, mental health, counseling, guidance, social welfare, or health and rehabilitative services.
 A master's degree in a related field can substitute for one year of the required experience.